 Wanted Images Photography

-As a long time user of TTG products, starting way back with CE2 and every iteration since, I have to say that BL3 is my favourite, you’ve come a long way boys!
+As a long-time user of TTG products, starting way back with CE2 and every iteration since (now upgraded to BL4), I have to say that BL3/4 are my favourites, you’ve come a long way boys!

 How is my site configured:

 Home page - uses a Vegas Slideshow using a Pangolin Theatre template.

 Galleries - utilise an ‘Album Set’ template at the top level with sub galleries using an ‘Album’ template.
 The ‘Album Set’ thumbnails are set through links to a hidden thumbnail gallery while ‘Album’ thumbnails are randomised from within each album.
 Each ‘Album’ takes advantage of the new Hero Image function.

 - Hero Image - As I use a random cover image for each album and I have various image sizes, I was unsure how the Hero image would look.
 I tried all the various settings and settled on a 3:1 format, centring the image and using repeat to avoid excessive white space within the Hero Image frame.
 I could take the time to dedicate a Hero Image but like the idea and effect some of the random images display so am happy for now as it is.

 Client Portal - Client galleries use random cover images and are password protected for client only access.

 Remaining Menu Items - Blog links out to a WordPress blog using a BL3/4 template and remaining items utilise standard pages with the same theme throughout.
 I am based in Australia and utilise a local printer service, visitors can link directly to this service for direct purchases either through individual galleries or via the ‘Products’ menu.

 Last Thoughts - I love the simplicity and functionality of BL3/4, its interface with Ligtroom and look forward to the tweaks Matt and the team continue to develop.